How We Work: Diagnostic to Implementation

 Not sure which path fits?

 Most organizations don't know which situation applies.
-The Assessment answers that question.
+The Diagnostic answers that question.

 What we don't do